 All the studies were conducted in Africa, mostly from East Africa.
 Twenty six studies assessed POC-CCA for the diagnosis of S. mansoni infection and two for urinary schistosomiasis.
 None assessed POC-CCA for the detection of S. japonicum infection.
 Also, the vast majority of the studies recruited young children (preschool and school children).
 Therefore, there are serious implications for generalizability of the review’s conclusions.

 The finding that CCA performs better in high compared to low endemicity settings has both practice and control implications.
 This means that CCA may not have an advantage over routinely used diagnostic tests which are no longer sensitive following reduction of prevalence and intensity of infection in most areas after the scale up of schistosomiasis control through MDA.
 Whereas the evidence may not be conclusive because it came from only one study, the lack of a true gold standard (i.e. a diagnostic test of 100 % specificity and 100 % sensitivity) is probably to be blamed for this observation.
 There is no ‘true’ gold standard diagnostic test for schistosomiasis, a major problem for reliably assessing specificity of new tools.
-Therefore, to evaluate a new test, microscopy has to be performed on multiple samples in order to create a reliable ‘parasitological gold standard’ (Deelder.
-2012).
-However, given the limitations of microscopy, combining the index test and the reference standard (considered to have higher sensitivity than the index or the reference standard independently) may be the best way of creating a ‘true’ gold standard for accuracy of schistosomiasis diagnostic test (Deelder 2012).
-For S. mansoni for example, an individual should be considered to have the infection if positive for either by Kato-Katz or CCA.
+Therefore, to evaluate a new test, microscopy has to be performed on multiple samples in order to create a reliable ‘parasitological gold standard’.41 However, given the limitations of microscopy, combining the index test and the reference standard (considered to have higher sensitivity than the index or the reference standard independently) may be the best way of creating a ‘true’ gold standard for accuracy of schistosomiasis diagnostic test.41 For S. mansoni for example, an individual should be considered to have the infection if positive for either by Kato-Katz or CCA.

-Although sensitivity and specificity of POC-CCA improve when assessed against an ‘assumed gold standard’ that combines the index test and reference standard (Deelder 2012), comparing CCA versus combined CCA/Kato-Katz is far from ideal given that CCA test may add false positives (and negatives) and Kato-Katz will certainly add false negatives.
+Although sensitivity and specificity of POC-CCA improve when assessed against an ‘assumed gold standard’ that combines the index test and reference standard,41 comparing CCA versus combined CCA/Kato-Katz is far from ideal given that CCA test may add false positives (and negatives) and Kato-Katz will certainly add false negatives.
 Also, there is a possible interdependence or measurement error effect and that the combination is not likely to present a real gold standard.
 An ideal situation would be to have different gold standards for sensitivity and specificity of CCA.
 For sensitivity, the gold standard would be several repeated Kato-Katz slides, ideally collected on different days.
 This is because the likelihood of a false positive result is limited with Kato-Katz given that eggs are not easily confused in faeces or urine.
-An alternative approach would be to use a ‘predicted’ gold standard at the population level (i.e. the pocket chart by De Vlas (1993)).
+An alternative approach would be to use a ‘predicted’ gold standard at the population level (i.e. the pocket chart42).
 For specificity of CCA, the best gold standard would be to use negative controls, i.e. persons from non-endemic areas.
 However, we did not retrieve any study that used negative controls.

 There may be economies of scale in using combined gold standard tests, the cost of both tests may be less than the sum of the cost of either test in isolation.
 As this review attempted to explore all options regarding CCA test, we have considered combined Kato-Katz/CCA as a distinct diagnostic test.
-Some primary studies presented the results for combined tests (Ebrahim 1997; Midzi 2009; Glinz 2010; Knopp 2011), implying that the authors of these studies considered the combined Kato-Katz/CCA option to be distinct.
+Some primary studies presented the results for combined tests,43,39,44,45 implying that the authors of these studies considered the combined Kato-Katz/CCA option to be distinct.
 Although the combined Kato-Katz/CCA is not being employed in current control programmes, it is important to assess accuracy as this can become a diagnostic option in the future.